Legal drama surrounding Trump reaches a fever pitch but NY grand jury won't meet Wednesday – KION546

 The Manhattan grand jury that has been hearing evidence in the Trump case will not meet Wednesday, according to a source familiar with the case.

+New York District Attorney Alvin Bragg’s office has suggested to an attorney for at least one witness in the past 24 hours that they might need to provide more testimony to the grand jury in its hush money probe, according to one source familiar with the probe.

-The grand jury had been anticipated to meet and possibly consider an indictment as all eyes are on Manhattan District Attorney Alvin Bragg, who is nearing possible charges against Trump over a hush-money payment scheme to adult film star Stormy Daniels.
-Bragg, a Democrat, has said little about the status of the probe or whether Trump will even be charged.
+Expectations are high that Bragg, a Democrat, is getting ready to make a decision on a potential indictment against Trump any day now over a hush-money payment scheme to adult film star Stormy Daniels.
+Bragg has said little about the status of the probe or whether Trump will even be charged.

+As the investigation nears its final stages, prosecutors are considering the historic nature of prosecuting a former president — an unprecedented act, sources tell CNN.
+Other sources tell CNN the DA’s office is taking a moment to regroup after the events of the past week.

+In addition, after Trump posted on social media this past weekend calling for protests on his behalf, city and federal officials have been increasing security and continuing to discuss how to handle potential demonstrations and the logistics of a former president being arrested.
+Sources have suggested that even if there was an indictment this week, court proceedings would not take place until the following week.

 In another potential setback for Trump, communications between Daniels and an attorney who is now representing Trump, Joe Tacopina, have been turned over to the Manhattan district attorney’s office, Daniels’ lawyer told CNN.
 The exchanges — which are said to date back to 2018, when Daniels was seeking representation — raise the possibility Tacopina could be sidelined from Trump’s defense in the case.